Billy Crudup: Career

-Film and television
+1994–2005: Rise to prominence

+A year after graduating from Tisch, Crudup made his debut on Broadway in the Lincoln Center Theater production of Tom Stoppard's Arcadia (1994).
 Crudup began acting in films such as 1996's Sleepers, 1997's Inventing the Abbotts, and 1998's Without Limits, where he played the role of running legend and Olympian Steve Prefontaine.
-His first role in an animated feature was in 1999's English release of Princess Mononoke, in which he starred as Ashitaka.
-He then played lead guitarist Russell Hammond from Stillwater, the fictional band at the center of Cameron Crowe's Almost Famous (2000).
-In 2006's The Good Shepherd, he played British spy Arch Cummings, a stand-in for Kim Philby.
-The same year, he played a supporting role in Mission: Impossible III.
-In 2007, he played the leading role of Henry Roth in the film Dedication.
+His first role in an animated feature was in 1999's English release of Princess Mononoke, in which he voiced Ashitaka.